Marubini Cremonesi is a stuffed pasta the size of a chestnut.

 In the rest of Piacenza and Parma, there is a closely related dish with the name of anolini.

-The Ministry of Agricultural, Food and Forestry Policies has recognized it as one of the traditional Italian agri-food products typical of the province of Piacenza.
+The Ministry of Agricultural, Food and Forestry Policies has recognized it as one of the traditional Italian agri-food products typical of Piacenza.

 Anolini is a dish with ancient roots.
 The famous Renaissance chef Bartolomeo Scappi in the 16th century already knew and mentioned it.
 It was handed down from generation to generation in families.

-It is a tradition in the Piacenza area that during Christmas Eve the family gathers for the preparation of the anolini.
+It is a tradition in the Piacenza area that during Christmas Eve, the family gathers to prepare the anolini.
 They eat them on the following day (anvein d ‘Nadäl).

 The dish is rich and elaborate, like many dishes offered on important holidays, but all the ingredients make it a refined dish.